 Banning nuclear explosions of any kind is an important step towards making the world a safer place.

 - The CTBT is essential for nuclear non-proliferation since it limits the ability of countries that do not have nuclear weapons to develop these weapons.

 - The CTBT is also essential for nuclear disarmament since it curbs the development of new types and new designs of nuclear weapons.

 - The CTBT is crucial in a world in which we see the resurgence of nuclear energy.
 A legally binding Treaty banning nuclear test explosions provide a clear and visible barrier between prohibited and permitted nuclear activities.

-- The CTBT also protects against the devastating effects of nuclear testing on human health and the environment.
+- The CTBT also protects against the serious impacts of nuclear testing on human health and the environment.

-Although the CTBT has not yet entered into force, it has already helped to create a de facto international norm.
-As of September 2019, 184 countries have signed the Treaty, of which 168 have also ratified it.
-Over 2000 nuclear test explosions were conducted between 1945 and 1996; about half a dozen tests have been conducted since 1996.
+Although the CTBT has not yet entered into force, it has already helped to create a de facto international norm against nuclear testing.
+Over 2000 nuclear test explosions were conducted between 1945 and 1996; since then, tests have been carried out on just ten occasions.

 Access to verification data and analyses

 States Signatories to the CTBT enjoy many benefits deriving from the global verification regime built to monitor compliance with the CTBT.
 They benefit from the data it collects, the data analyses it generates and distributes, and the technologies it uses.

 All data, raw and processed, are available to Member States upon their request.
 In fact, it is understood that all data are the property of the States Signatories.
 Through the International Data Centre (IDC), States are provided with open, equal and timely access to all data from the International Monitoring System’s (IMS) monitoring facilities and to all IDC analysis products.
 All information is distributed cost-free, on an equal basis and without discrimination.